gabentho/Groupwork-DataAnalysis/README.md

 - [Montacer Yanis](https://github.com/YanisMtcr)
 - [Gaslain Gabriel](https://github.com/gabgsln)

-## We used a dataset from the government :
+## We used a dataset from the French government :

 [Our dataset](https://transport.data.gouv.fr/datasets/velib-velos-et-bornes-disponibilite-temps-reel)